 "If someone asks me what cloud computing is, I try not to get bogged down by definitions.
 I tell them that, simply put, cloud computing is a better way to run your business!” – Marc Benioff, Founder, CEO, and Chairman of Salesforce.

-Clouds today are so much more than bringers of rain and pleasant weather.
-All over the IT world for the last decade, the cloud has been a very important and massive part of technology.
+All over the IT world for the last decade, the cloud computing has been a very important and substantial part of technology.
 Cloud computing is one of the defining IT technologies amongst technologies such as Artificial Intelligence and Machine Learning, Internet of Things, Robotic Process Automation, Augmented Reality/Virtual Reality.
-We’ve all heard about the cloud, and it is likely most of us use the cloud in one way or the other at a personal level – be it Dropbox or iCloud services (such as iCloud email sync).
-The true power of the cloud is at the enterprise level, and that is what is truly fascinating!
-As of 2018, the cloud services industry was worth a massive $182.4 billion!
-As per estimates, Gartner Forecasts Public Cloud Services in the Middle East and North Africa to Grow 21% in 2020 (Source: Gartner Press Release February 2020)
+We have all heard about the cloud, and it is likely most of us use the cloud in one way or the other at a personal level – be it Dropbox or iCloud services (such as iCloud email sync) but have not realized.
+The true power of the cloud is at the enterprise level, and that is what truly fascinating!
+The global cloud computing market size was worth a massive $371.4 billion in 2020 and is expected to grow by $832.1 billion by 2025.

-Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
-You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.”
-(Source: Microsoft Azure).
+Cloud computing is the delivery of computing services — including servers, storage, databases, networking, software, analytics, and intelligence — over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.

 In other words, the cloud does away with local hardware requirements.
 Maintaining a server can be tedious and quite difficult for a corporation.
 The hardware and maintenance itself can increase the cost quite rapidly.
 With cloud computing, the user needs to pay only for the part of the cloud he is using.
-The burden of the physical server, security, maintenance, etc. are all up to the service provider!
+The load of the physical server, security, maintenance, etc. are all up to the service provider!